iwahbi/HealthMBack/README.md

 # Healthcare Management System - Backend

 A robust backend for the Healthcare Management System built with Flask and MongoDB.
 This backend provides RESTful APIs for managing patient and doctor profiles, handling health data, and delivering predictive health insights using machine learning models.
 The system also includes secure profile picture verification with facial recognition.
+PUSHED THROUGH THE MASTER

 ## Features